 \section{Abstract}

 In this paper we construct a topological model for the Witten-Reshetikhin-Turaev invariants for $3$-manifolds coming from the quantum group $U_q(sl(2))$, as graded intersection pairings of homology classes in configuration spaces.
-More precisely, for a fixed level $\cN \in \N$ we show that the level $\cN$ WRT invariant for a $3-$manifold is a state sum of Lagrangian intersections in a covering of a fixed configuration space in the punctured disk.
+More precisely, for a fixed level $\cN \in \N$ we show that the level $\cN$ WRT invariant for a $3-$manifold is a state sum of Lagrangian intersections in a covering of a {\bf fixed} configuration space in the punctured disk.
 This model brings a new perspective on the structure of the level $\cN$ Witten-Reshetikhin-Turaev invariant, showing that it is completely encoded by the intersection points between certain Lagrangian submanifolds in a fixed configuration space, with additional gradings which come from a particular choice of a local system.
 This formula provides a new framework for investigating the open question about categorifications of the WRT invariants.